core-wg/href/draft-ietf-core-href.md

 two sections for scheme and authority or one section for discard, but never both of these alternatives.

-Each of the sections in the abstract form can be _not set_ ("null"),
+Each of the sections in the abstract form can be "not set" (`null`),
 <!-- "not defined" in RFC 3986 -->
 except for discard,
 which is always an unsigned integer or `true`.
 If scheme and/or